History of education in the United States: Policy since 2000

 Beginning in the 1980s, government, educators, and major employers issued a series of reports identifying key skills and implementation strategies to steer students and workers towards meeting the demands of the changing and increasingly digital workplace and society.
 21st century skills are a series of higher-order skills, abilities, and learning dispositions that have been identified as being required for success in 21st century society and workplaces by educators, business leaders, academics, and governmental agencies.
 Many of these skills are also associated with deeper learning, including analytic reasoning, complex problem solving, and teamwork, compared to traditional knowledge-based academic skills.
 Many schools and school districts are adjusting learning environments, curricula, and learning spaces to include and support more active learning (such as experiential learning) to foster deeper learning and the development of 21st century skills.

+A study by the Stanford Institute for Economic Policy Research observed a long-term decline in students' test scores between 2013 and 2026.

 Career and technical education (CTE)

 In the realm called "vocational education" before 2006, the Carl D. Perkins Career and Technical Education Act provides funding for "Career and Technical Education" (CTE) state programs.
 Congress enacted the first version in 1984 and it has been reauthorized multiple times, with the latest version being Perkins V, in 2018.